merit-gem/merit/README.md

 # Getting Notifications

-You can get observers notified any time merit changes reputation in your application.
+You can get observers notified any time merit automatically changes reputation in your application.

 It needs to implement the `update` method, which receives as parameter the following hash: